Updated: May 4, 2026

 Visual effects:

-Transitions beyond standard cuts (dissolves, wipes, creative transitions)
+Transitions beyond standard cuts, like dissolves, wipes, and creative transitions

-Speed adjustments (slow motion, speed ramps, freeze frames)
+Speed adjustments, such as slow motion, speed ramps, and freeze frames

 Text elements or lyric displays if appropriate